ajaggoe/fp_project/ASSIGNMENT.md

 ## Approaching the project

-### Timeline
+### Doing the project in parts

-While you're not required to submit your project earlier and can still do everything in a crunch, this is not something we can recommend.
+While you're not required to submit your project earlier and can still do everything in a last-day crunch, this is not something we can recommend.
 To help you approach the task gradually we chose the following stages to provide feedback on:
 * Week **3**.
 Define JSON and its typeclass instances for Eq, Show.
 * Week **4**.
 Define filters, start compiling programs.
 * Week **5**.
 Define parsers and implemen other base project features.
 * Week **6**.
 Implement features from the advanced project.

 ### Getting started